pabvald/parallel-computing/README.md

-# parallel_computing_practice
-Parallel computing practise with OpenMP, MPICH and CUDA
+# Parallel computing practise with OpenMP, MPICH and CUDA